Around the World on Two Wheels - Travel Tips for the Cycling Nomad

 this eco-space in New Zealand, which is close to several mountain bike tracks including the Great Tasman Cycling trail!

-Another site that could be very useful when cycle touring is warmshowers.org which has been around in several formssince 1993.
+Another site that could be very useful when cycle touring is warmshowers.org which has been around in several forms since 1993.
 Here people will welcome touring cyclists to stay with them, and share great stories and a drink.

-Travelling by bicycle allows us to savour the moments of a journey so much more than if we’re in a car.
-With the wind in our hair, trees and lakes within our reach and the freedom to enjoy getting from one place to another -- our way (rather than just arriving point to point), gives us a fuller and more diverse taste of the place!
+Slow travelling by bicycle allows us to savour the moments of a journey so much more than if we’re in a car.
+With the wind in our hair, trees and lakes within our reach, and the freedom to enjoy getting from one place to another -- our way (rather than just arriving point to point), gives us a fuller and more diverse taste of the place!
 We all know that travelling really is more about the journey than the destination, and cycle touring is one of the ways that allow you to fully experience your trip as a traveller rather than as a tourist... the same way as using Workaway does!
 We decide the roads we will travel and who we will meet.
 Our journey and memories will be all the richer for it!

 bicyclebikecampingcycle touringcyclingtravelling